tacatac/archnosh/README.md

 It provides general service management (start/stop, enable/disable etc.) aswell as system management (reboot, poweroff etc.) and various other specialised commands for e.g. converting systemd-style unit files to service bundles.

+### Converting systemd unit files

+`system-control convert-systemd-units <unit-file>` supports conversion for [various types](https://jdebp.eu/Softwares/nosh/guide/converting-systemd-units.html) of systemd unit files to service bundles.

+It also understands extended syntax to express service-bundle specific functionality in a systemd-like unit file, which can be used for easy distribution for example.

+In other words, one can benefit from existing systemd unit files through automatic conversion in many cases.

 ## License

-These packaging configuration files are under the public domain [Unlicense](https://unlicense.org/), see the UNLICENSE file provided.
+These packaging configuration files are distributed under the public domain [Unlicense](https://unlicense.org/), see the UNLICENSE file provided.

-The nosh software, however, is distributed under different licensing.
+The nosh software, however, is distributed under BSD/BSD-compatible licensing.